-The HHCM or IE must offer all applicants/participant's the choice of available HCBS and providers.
-The HHCM or IE is responsible for making sure that the waiver applicants/participants and their parents/legal guardians know of the participant's right to choose and change service providers, and that the HHCM or IEIE will assist the participant in doing so.
+The HHCM or IEIE must offer all applicants/participant's the choice of available HCBS and providers.
+The HHCM or IEIE is responsible for making sure that the waiver applicants/participants and their parents/legal guardians know of the participant's right to choose and change service providers, and that the HHCM or IEIE will assist the participant in doing so.

-The HHCM or IE is also required to provide all applicants/participants with verbal and written notice of their rights under Medicaid.
+The HHCM or IEIE is also required to provide all applicants/participants with verbal and written notice of their rights under Medicaid.

-The HHCM or IE ensures that the participant understands his/her choice regarding services and providers.
-The HHCM/IE maintains the list of available providers in the county.
+The HHCM or IEIE ensures that the participant understands his/her choice regarding services and providers.
+The HHCM/IEIE maintains the list of available providers in the county.

-The HH/IE provides the participant and or parents/ legal guardians with a list of approved HHCM or IE and encourages the parents/ legal guardians interview potential CMs/IEs.
+The HH/IE provides the participant and or parents/ legal guardians with a list of approved HHCM or IEIE and encourages the parents/ legal guardians interview potential CMs/IEs.
 The parents/legal guardians select the Care manager/IE of their choice and signs and date the Choice of Care Management/Provider Selection form.

 The State's standard is the HH.
 The Independent Entity option was created because HH cannot be mandated and NY may not condition the receipt of HCBS on receipt of another service such as HH.
 Under the IE option, the plan of care is reviewed less often for individuals who opt out of HH and do not want the level of contact that a HH will maintain.
-This is because there will be a small number of individuals (e.g., children with TPL, Family of One children, children who have had their target criteria for a long length of time, etc) who do not desire to have contact as required by the schedule of contacts based on the child's health home acuity with a HHCM or who do not need to have the level of contact required by HH standards including appointment reminders, arranging for transportation, etc).
+This is because there will be a small number of individuals (e.g., children with TPL, Family of One children, children who have had their target criteria for a long length of time, etc) who do not desire to have monthly contact with a HHCM\according to the HH acuity contact schedule or who do not need to have the level of contact required by HH standards including appointment reminders, arranging for transportation, etc).
 These individuals may opt out of the HH and continue to receive HCBS services.